awsdocs/iam-user-guide/doc_source/list_amazonelasticmapreduce.md

 For details about the columns in the following table, see [The Actions Table](reference_policies_actions-resources-contextkeys.md#actions_table)\.

+**Note**
+The DescribeJobFlows API is deprecated and will eventually be removed\.
+We recommend you use ListClusters, DescribeCluster, ListSteps, ListInstanceGroups and ListBootstrapActions instead\.

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonelasticmapreduce.html)